The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 That's Obama's super PAC, to which Bill Maher donated a million dollars.

-Bill Burton used to be in the White House, he still technically is, but he runs Obama's super PAC.
+Bill Burton used to be in the White House.

-During the interview, they had a guest panelist, the former governor of Pennsylvania, fast Eddie Ed Rendell, who said this to Bill Burton, who runs Obama's super PAC.
+During the interview, they had a guest panelist, the former governor of Pennsylvania, Fast Eddie Ed Rendell, who said this to Bill Burton, who runs Obama's super PAC.

-Bill, it's Ed Randell.
+Bill, it's Ed Rendell.

 It's not just conservatives who are calling for us to give it back.